mkazachkova/distributed-email-server/README.md

   TimeStamp           timestamp;
 } EmailInfo;
 ```
+* EmailInfo contains characters array with text containing contents as specified by the name of the character array.

-The `Email` is never sent by itself, but attached to other data structures that are sent; ie. attached to an update of type `1`.
-It contains necessary informational fields about an email as specified in the problem statement.
+The `Email` is never sent by itself, but attached to other data structures that are sent.
+It contains necessary informational fields about an email as specified in the problem statement: a sender, a recipient, a subject, and a message.
+We have also given the email a lamport timestamp, to be used in ordering emails, as well as flags, to be used to decide how and whether to display an email to a client when emails are requested to be viewed.

+#### Update
-* The core message unit that is sent between servers is the `Update`.
+The core message unit that is sent between servers is the `Update`.
 This is what is sent whenever anything is updated, such as when an email is sent, marked as read, or deleted (this does NOT include changes in grouping; ie. partitions are merges).
 The `update` struct is declared as below:
 ```
 typedef struct update {

-  int                 type;               //1: new email.
-2: email read.
-3: email deleted.
-4: new user created.
+  int         type;
   TimeStamp   timestamp;
-  Email               email;              //used for new emails char[MAX_NAME_LEN]  user_name;          //used for new user created TimeStamp           timestamp_of_email; //used for email read or email deleted int[NUM_SERVERS]    updates_array;
+  Email       email;                      // used for new emails char        user_name[MAX_NAME_LEN];    // used for new user created TimeStamp   timestamp_of_email;         // used for email read or email deleted int         index_of_machine_resending_update; //will need to inialize to -1 for all updates when we originally send them } Update;
-} Update;
 ```
+* `int type` is an integer used to specify the type of the update.
+10 refers to a new email, 11 refers to an email being read, 12 refers to an email being deleted, and 13 refers to a new user being created.
+* `TimeStamp timestamp` is the timestamp used to order updates.
+The `message_index` of the timestamp is used to order updates.
+* `Email email` is filled whenever a new email is created (type 10).
+* `char user_name[MAX_NAME_LEN]` is the field containing the name of the user bing created for a type 13 update.
+* `TimeStamp timestamp_of_email` is the field containing the lamport timestamp of a particular email being searched for, for a type 11 or 12 update.
+* `int index_of_machine_resending_update` is the field containing the index of the machine resending the update, used only during reconciliation.

 This `Update` contains a lamport timestamp for ordering purposes (as well as contains an additional field of the server from whence it originated).
 It also contains an `Email` if a new email has been sent, as well as other potentially useful information depending on the update type.
-Most notably, it contains an `updates_array` of integers, where it periodically signals what it has received up to from every server.
-This is attached to every update and not just sent during partitions as the occurrence of a partition/merge is unpredictable and thus it is safest to send this `updates_array` whenever there is an update.
-The array will be used to update each server's 5 X 5 matrix (elaborated later in the discussion of Other Important Variables) and eventually used during merges and for eventual path propagation.

-* Finally, the last message unit that is sent between servers is the `mergematrix`.
+* Another message unit that is sent between servers during the process of reconciliation is the `mergematrix`.
 This is what is sent whenever a server detects that there is a change in membership.
 The struct is declared as below:
 ```
 typedef struct mergematrix {
-  int machine_index;                      //index from which it came int[NUM_SERVERS][NUM_SERVERS] matrix;   //the 2-dimensional 5 x 5 reconciliation matrix
+  int type;                               // 20 is for the matrix int machine_index;                      // index from which it came int matrix[NUM_SERVERS][NUM_SERVERS];   // the 2-dimensional 5 x 5 reconciliation matrix
 } MergeMatrix;
 ```

+* `int type` is the type used to know that this is a `mergematrix`.
+* `int machine_index` refers to the index that sent the `mergematrix`.
+* `int matrix[NUM_SERVERS][NUM_SERVERS]` is the `mergematrix` itself: a NUM_SERVERS * NUM_SERVERS dimensional matrix.

-The machine index from which the server originated is sent.
-The important piece of information is the `matrix`; that is, the 2-dimensional 5 x 5 reconciliation matrix.
-This is what is used to get servers that were once in different partitions back "up to speed" (so to speak).
+The `MergeMatrix` is what is used to get servers that were once in different partitions back "up to speed" (so to speak).

 ### Other Important Variables
 Variables that individual servers will contain: